luoyantao99/Database-Systems-Project/README.md

 # Database-Systems-Project

-Our product is a database query web platform based on the thinkcmf open source framework structure, developed using php 8.1.2, with user access authentication and other basic functions.
+Our product is a database query web platform based on the ThinkCMF open source framework structure, developed using php 8.1.2, with user access authentication and other basic functions.
+Due to the use of ThinkCMF framework, the access to the MySQL database was implemented using Object-Relational Mapping (ORM).
+The queries and manipulations of data from a database were done using an object-oriented paradigm, without the need for SQL commands.

 ## How to deploy